 Mobile devices such as Smartphones or Tablets are not required at this time, but students may wish to utilize one.
-The following mobile device recommendations are for those who seek the greatest compatibility utilizing various College systems and online resources.
+The following mobile device recommendations are for those who seek the greatest compatibility utilizing various College systems and online resources -

-- iPad: Apple iOS 10 or higher with 500 MB of free space utilizing only genuine versions of iOS - Surface Pro: Surface Pro devices with 1GB or higher of available space and an external keyboard (USB or Bluetooth) with a working USB port and internet connection capabilities.
+- iPad: Apple iOS 12 or higher, including iPadOS 13 or higher, with 500 MB of free space utilizing only genuine versions of iOS/iPadOS. - Surface Pro: Surface Pro devices with 1GB or higher of available space and an external keyboard (USB or Bluetooth) with a working USB port and internet connection capabilities.
 Screen Resolution must be 1920x1080.
-Non-Pro Surface devices are not recommended
+Non-Pro Surface devices are not recommended.